Private Software Development Cloud

 Due to the recent announcement of the acquisition of GitHub by Microsoft and the (sometimes very emotional) discussions about possible ramifications, it becomes obvious that people, teams or companies use services like GitHub for many different reasons.
 That is because they all have different prerequisites and requirements.
 GitHub hosts code for 100% Open Source developers, as well as for companies with private repositories only and everything in between.

 These days, there always is the “risk” that one of the big players acquires a small company.
-In situations like that you never know the intentions of the acquireing company.
-Of course they always say that nothing will change, but history has shown that that is not always the truth.
-That’s why it is so important to be prepared; that means: stay flexible, independent from a single vendor and in charge of your code; especially when your code is not Open Source.
+In situations like that you never know the intentions of the acquiring company.
+Of course they always say that nothing will change, but history has shown that this is not always the truth.
+That’s why it is so important to be prepared.
+That means: stay flexible and independent from a single vendor as well as in charge of your code, especially when your code is not Open Source.

-One way to achieve this is by using Open Source components, because with them you can always be sure that you will at least be able to operate systems yourself; even if a service provider shuts down or changes its conditions.
+One way to achieve this is by using Open Source components.
+With them you can always be sure that you will at least be able to operate systems yourself, even if a service provider shuts down or changes its conditions.

-Cloudogu EcoSystem already utilizes a large number of best-of-breed Open Source applications that cover the whole software development lifecycle and embeds them in an environment that enriches them with aspects like a SingleSign-on service and simplified navigation.
+Cloudogu EcoSystem already utilizes a large number of open source applications that cover the whole software development life cycle.
+It embeds them in an environment that enriches them with aspects like a SingleSign-on service and simplified navigation.
 This way it enables teams to easily set up and operate a software development infrastructure that meets the basic needs of modern software development.